developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 * If you want to authenticate your connection to Dremio by using a PAT, see [Creating a PAT](/current/security/authentication/personal-access-tokens/#creating-a-pat) for the steps to obtain one.
 * In Microstrategy Workstation, select **Help** > **Enable New Data Import Experience**.

-## Creating an Environment-level Integration with Dremio[​](#creating-an-environment-level-integration-with-dremio "Direct link to Creating an Environment-level Integration with Dremio")
+## Creating an Environment-level Integration with Dremio

 You can create an integration with Dremio that can be used in more than one dossier.